steinwurf/kodo-ns3-examples/docs/wired_broadcast.rst

 The socket connections does not differ too much from the first example.
 The only difference is that each callback now points to the respective ``ReceivePacket`` member class function.
-Also, we have enable the population of the routing tables through ``Ipv4GlobalRoutingHelper::PopulateRoutingTables()`` and again configured the pcap tracing by doing ``pointToPoint.EnablePcapAll ("star")``.
+Also, we have enabled the population of the routing tables through ``Ipv4GlobalRoutingHelper::PopulateRoutingTables()`` and again configured the pcap tracing by doing ``pointToPoint.EnablePcapAll ("star")``.